Semantic Understanding of Scenes through the ADE20K Dataset: Introduction

-{\bf Datasets with objects, parts and attributes.} Recently, two datasets were released that go beyond the typical labeling setup by also providing pixel-level annotation for the object parts, i.e. Pascal-Part dataset~\cite{chen2014parts}, or material classes, i.e. OpenSurfaces~\cite{bell13opensurfaces,bell2015material}.
+{\bf Datasets with objects, parts and attributes.} Two datasets were released that go beyond the typical labeling setup by also providing pixel-level annotation for the object parts, i.e., Pascal-Part dataset~\citep{chen2014parts}, or material classes, i.e., OpenSurfaces~\citep{bell13opensurfaces,bell2015material}.
 We advance this effort by collecting very high-resolution imagery of a much wider selection of scenes, containing a large set of object classes per image.
 We annotated both stuff and object classes, for which we additionally annotated their parts, and parts of these parts.
 We believe that our dataset, ADE20K, is one of the most comprehensive datasets of its kind.
 We provide a comparison between datasets in Sec.~\ref{sec:datasetcomparison}.

-{\bf Semantic segmentation networks.} With the success of convolutional neural networks (CNN) for image classification \cite{krizhevsky2012imagenet}, there is growing interest for semantic pixel-wise labeling using CNNs with dense output, such as the fully CNN \cite{long2015fully}, deconvolutional neural networks \cite{noh2015learning}, encoder-decoder SegNet \cite{badrinarayanan2015segnet}, multi-task network cascades \cite{dai2015instance}, and DilatedNet \cite{CP2016Deeplab, YuKoltun2016}.
+{\bf Semantic segmentation models.} With the success of convolutional neural networks (CNN) for image classification \citep{krizhevsky2012imagenet}, there is growing interest for semantic pixel-wise labeling using CNNs with dense output, such as the fully CNN \citep{long2015fully}, deconvolutional neural networks \citep{noh2015learning}, encoder-decoder SegNet \citep{badrinarayanan2015segnet}, multi-task network cascades \citep{dai2015instance}, and DilatedVGG \citep{CP2016Deeplab, YuKoltun2016}.
 They are benchmarked on Pascal dataset with impressive performance on segmenting the 20 object classes.
-Some of them \cite{long2015fully,badrinarayanan2015segnet} are evaluated on Pascal-Context~\cite{mottaghi2014role} or SUN RGB-D dataset~\cite{song2015sun} to show the capability to segment more object classes in scenes.
-Joint stuff and object segmentation is explored in~\cite{dai2015convolutional} which uses pre-computed superpixels and feature masking to represent stuff.
-Cascade of instance segmentation and categorization has been explored in \cite{dai2015instance}.
-In this paper we introduce a generic network module to segment stuff, objects, and object parts jointly in a cascade, which could be integrated in existing networks.
+Some of them \citep{long2015fully,badrinarayanan2015segnet} are evaluated on Pascal Context~\citep{mottaghi2014role} or SUN RGB-D dataset~\citep{song2015sun} to show the capability to segment more object classes in scenes.
+Joint stuff and object segmentation is explored in~\citep{dai2015convolutional} which uses pre-computed superpixels and feature masking to represent stuff.
+Cascade of instance segmentation and categorization has been explored in \citep{dai2015instance}.
+A multiscale pyramid pooling module is proposed to improve the scene parsing \cite{zhao2017pyramid}.
+A recent multi-task segmentation network UperNet is proposed to segment visual concepts from different levels \cite{xiao2018unified}.